PostHog/posthog.com/contents/handbook/strategy/overview.md

 ## TL;DR
 Our mission is to increase the number of successful products in the world.

+## Context

-We started by building an open-source product analytics platform with all the basic things you'd need to understand user behavior - funnels, trends, session recording, feature flags, and many more features.
+We started by building an open-source product operating system with many of the things you'd need to build a better product - product analytics, session recording, feature flags, experimentation, and a customer data platform to import/export and transform data.
 Within a year, we had thousands of customers using us and we started generating revenue.

-We focused on our paid product earlier in 2021.
-We quickly hit a milestone for the first 5 reference customers and we've kept selling since.
-The next step on our journey is to figure out how to accelerate our top of funnel growth, while achieving larger order values from our Enterprise product.
+We focused on our paid product in the Summer, 2021.
+We quickly hit a milestone for the first 5 reference customers.
+In 2022, we have figured out how to accelerate our top of funnel growth, and we realized we should focus on nailing Self Serve MidMarket ($20-70K ARR deals), whilst deepening the core product.

+Today, we're optimizing conversion to paid revenue, and carefully expanding the platform again, into adjacent use cases that will meet the needs for our _existing_ user profiles.

+We now add more companies each week than _any_ closed source SaaS rival, and we're the open source standard for all our applications.

-## Context
+## General principles

-We’ve grown a lot - tens of thousands of sign ups - but it’s clear that the many of our users use us *despite* a bad experience, with complex deployment and maintenance a particular issue.
-This is a great problem to have, as it means we’re solving a hair-on-fire problem - product analytics that you can self-host.

-For any company, nothing matters more than product market fit.
+* For any company, nothing matters more than product market fit.
 If we get that right, it’ll be much easier for customer success, marketing or sales teams to succeed.
+As a result, we're 100% inbound.
+We invest in product, not cold-calling people that don't want to buy from us.
+* We are a _late mover_.
+All the products we build into the platform have product-market fit.
+This makes it faster to ship.
+* A wide strategy is winner takes all.
+The wider we get, the faster we grow, so the wider we can get.
+We are here to be ambitious.
+* Our company is engineering-led - a wide strategy demands it.
+We have small teams that operate like their own startups for this reason.
+We optimize for autonomy (thus, speed), not control.
+* Talent compounds.
+We hire a smaller number of stronger people that flourish with autonomy.
+See the point above.
+* We are open source - we work in the open to build trust and community.
+We haven't built our defining feature yet - the whole company is a continuous work in progress on the internet that anyone can take part in.
+This keeps us close to users and builds a unique brand.

 ## Mission